iandersonalmeida/book-purchasing-system/README.md

 It showcases an example of the communication between a MySQL database and a Spring Boot application that represents the Book Service and how I structure and test HTTP requests, handle headers and parameters, and inspect API responses — a key part of my backend and API testing workflow:
 ![Postman Demo](./docs/postman-demo.gif.gif)

-The application uses Spring Data JPA and follows MVC architecture.
-The response is returned in JSON format.

 ## Frontend Development
 The frontend is being developed using Next.js, a React framework that enables server-side rendering and static site generation.